Special Programs in Literacy

 Maine Partnerships in Comprehensive Literacy (MPCL)

-Maine Partnerships in Comprehensive Literacy at the University of Maine is a PreK-12 Tier I continuous school improvement model.
+Maine Partnerships in Comprehensive Literacy at the University of Maine is a PK-12 Tier I continuous school improvement model.
 The model is dedicated to increasing the academic achievement of all students through ongoing professional development for educators.
 Literacy achievement is the tool used for measuring school improvement in four related areas: student learning, teacher perceptions, school climate and school processes.

 MPCL affiliated schools establish a partnership with the University Training Center at UMaine to create a system for successful literacy education.
 This commitment includes: